ishitam605/linear-regression-student-score/Readme.md

 The goal of this project is to predict student marks using Python and a simple linear regression approach, based on hours spent studying.

 ## 📁 Files Included
-- `linear_regression.py` – Python script with model training and prediction
+- `linear_regression.ipynb` – Jupyter Notebook with model training and prediction
-- `student_scores.csv` – Dataset of hours vs scores
+- `student_scores.csv` – Dataset of study hours vs. scores
-- `README.md` – Project info
+- `README.md` – Project overview and instructions

 ## ▶️ How to Run
 1. Make sure you have Python installed